zeroecco/bash-wrapper/README.md

 I have had to re-write cron wrappers so many freaking times that I am sick of it.
 This tool is to be the end all to a cron wrapper.

+TODO
+====

+TDD is not done at this time.
+Need to find a framework that works well with bash